palewire/first-python-notebook/docs/pandas/index.rst

 .. note::

-    Since pandas is created by a third-party separate from the core Python developers, it wouldn't be installed by default if you followed our `advanced installation <../appendix>`_ instructions.
+    Since pandas is created by a third party separate from the core Python developers, it wouldn't be installed by default if you followed our `advanced installation <../appendix>`_ instructions.

-    It's available to you because the JupyterLab Desktop developers have pre-selected a curated list of common utilities to include with their installation.
-Another reason to love their easy installer.
+    It's available to you because the JupyterLab Desktop developers have pre-selected a curated list of common utilities to include with their installation, another reason to love their easy installer.

 Return to the cell with the import and rewrite it like this.